shakira-p/ASC-ODE-team11/_sources/overview.md

-# Documentation ASC-ODE Package
+# Introduction to ASC-ODE

 ASC-ODE is a C++ library for solving ordinary differential equations (ODEs).
 The equation is defined by the right hand side function.
 ASC-ODE provides various time-steppers which may be used for odes with right hand sides given by a function object.

+Find theory behind here: https://jschoeberl.github.io/IntroSC/ODEs/ODEs.html

-## How to run the libary
+## How to run the libarys

 Make sure you have the necessary dependencies installed, such as Python 3.12 and pybind11.
 You can install them using: